tritemio/PyBroMo/README.md

 Overview
 =======

-**PyBroMo** is a simulator for confocal single-molecule fluorescence experiments.
+**PyBroMo** is a simulator for Brownian motion and photon emission of freely diffusing (fluorescent) particles excited by a confocal, diffraction limited, laser spot.

 The program simulates 3-D Brownian motion trajectories and fluorescent emission of an arbitrary number of molecules diffusing in a simulation volume (the box).